 Things you should know about Bix.

 Bix is a twenty-three-year resident of the Portland of Oregon born fifty years ago in rural upstate New York.
-He is straight, white, middle-aged, and male: facts disclosed as a statement of privilege.
+He is straight, white, middle-aged, and male: facts stated as a disclosure of privilege.

 He combines autism and various co-morbid diagnoses secondary to it with introversion, a fairly devout agnosticism, and, likely, undiagnosed depression.
 Believing people are capable of better and too often being proved wrong, he views cynicism merely as frustrated optimism and believes this is why the small, every day courtesies matter.